Trapezoid In The NHL

 Trapezoid In Ice Hockey: History, Rules & Penalties

 Have you ever heard of the term “trapezoid” or “trapezoid rule”?
 The NHL is constantly developing new rules to make ice hockey games more exciting and fun-filled.
 The trapezoid in ice hockey was only recently added to the league and is currently in use.
-SO what is a trapezoid?
+So what is a trapezoid?

 What Is A Trapezoid In Ice Hockey?